 The NVMe PCIe driver is something that is usually expected to be part of the system kernel and your application would interact with the driver via the system call interface.
 SPDK takes a different approach.
-SPDK unbinds the NVMe devices from the kernel and binds the hardware queues to a userspace NVMe driver.
-From that point, your application will access the device queues directly from userspace.
+SPDK unbinds the NVMe devices from the kernel NVMe driver and binds them to a userspace NVMe driver instead.
+This allows a userspace application to directly access the device and its queues from userspace.